Amishka-Sayyid/week1websitebuildassignment/README.md

         What went really well and what could have gone better? most of the work went well just i spent a lot of time when doing each part , what could have gone better if i practice more and hopefully get better and effecient in doing the projects what challenge did i try myself?
-                adding another page and linking back to the homepage. did that on about link in the navbar.
+                adding another page and linking back to the homepage.